LiMinggang/madedit-mod/README.txt

 Fix: A bug in replace all introduced by code change for #119
 Fix: An issue of wxWidgets while scroll result window by mouse wheel
-Fix: Not allow to change the size of SearchReplace dialog Update translation
+Fix: Not allow to change the size of SearchReplace dialog
+Fix: Syntax highlight of Keyword should override special word prefix #164 Update translation

 Mod v0.4.0